 Adrian is using the Due Scope Microscope (buy here) which features three objective lenses: 40x, 100x, and 400x magnifications, and two light sources.
 To observe a solid item like a leaf, Adrian uses the light source above the stage.
 Find more details about this Microscope in a "Microscope Study" post here.

-Adrian likes shading over leaves with a chunky beeswax block crayon (buy here), and seeing the veins and the margin of the leaf emerge.
-(For more on shading over, read here a post "Sandpaper Numbers Extensions: using marbles and shading over".)
+Adrian likes shading over leaves with a chunky beeswax block crayon (buy here) and seeing the veins and the margin of the leaf emerges.
+(For more on the shading over, read here a post "Sandpaper Numbers Extensions: using marbles and shading over".)

 To find out which "Botany 🌸 Books 📚 we are 📖 Reading" see a post here.

 We learned more about leaves and nature's cycle in a post "Learning about ❄️🌸🌳🍂Seasons" ~ read here.